Wilshee’s Materials Recovery Facility

 Offering an existing access from Cadley Hill Road, through Keith Willshee Way, the site lies adjacent to the Appleby Glade Industrial Estate on the far side of the A444 and immediately south of the Swadlincote Water and Sewage Treatment plant.

 Together with the existing on-site Willshee’s Materials Recovery Facility and the proposed Aggregate Recovery Facility, this will become the Swadlincote Resource Recovery Park.

-An environmental permit is already in place for Willshee’s state-of-the-art Materials Recovery Facility which opened last year.
+An environmental permit is already in place for Willshee’s state-of-the-art Materials Recovery Facility which opened in 2020.
 It uses a sophisticated system of shredding, screening, air separation, magnets, and near-infrared technology to extract recyclable materials from general waste.
 The remaining output from the Materials Recovery Facility, referred to as Refuse Derived Fuel or “RDF”, would be processed in this new Energy Recovery Facility to generate low-carbon energy, closing the loop on effectively managing waste through recycling and reuse.

 The benefits of this location include:

 - Well located, easy to access site with excellent transport links.

 - Close proximity to connect to the electricity network.

 - Opportunity to supply low-carbon electricity and heat to the businesses on the adjacent industrial estate, Materials Recovery Facility and the Aggregates Recovery Facility.

 - With waste processing happening next door, Willshee’s will provide up to 70% of the RDF from its adjacent Materials Recovery Facility and nearby Derbyshire depots, helping to reduce vehicle movements.

 - Potential to process the sewage sludge from the adjacent water treatment plant, reducing vehicle movements with a local supply of fuel (this waste is currently transported to Birmingham for processing).